Father Came Too!: Plot

-Dexter and Juliet Munro are a young newly married couple who move to a run-down country cottage in hopes of escaping from Juliet's overbearing father, Sir Beverly Grant.
+Dexter and Juliet Munro are a young newly married couple who move to a run-down country cottage in hopes of escaping from Juliet's overbearing father, Sir Beverley Grant.
 However, they are soon confronted by their new home's battered structure.
-Beverley offers help from a reputable building firm, but this help is refused by Dexter, who wants to remain independent of Juliet's father.
+Sir Beverley offers help from a reputable building firm, but this help is refused by Dexter, who wants to remain independent of Juliet's father.

 Dexter sees an ad in the local paper and employs Josh to do the work.
-The house is finished, although well over budget, and eventually burns down because Beverley had changed the fuses from 15A to 30A.
+The house is finished, although well over budget, and eventually burns down because Sir Beverley had changed the fuses from 15A to 30A.
 Roddy Chipfield, their estate agent (and aspiring actor) saves the day, telling Dexter and Juliet that a motorway is soon to be built on their land, so they can sell at a profit, and gives them the keys to a cottage requiring no work in the adjoining field.